microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 1. Visit the Visual Studio Marketplace publisher [management page](https://marketplace.visualstudio.com/manage).
 2. Select or create a publisher you wish to verify.
 3. Input an [eligible domain](#eligible-domains) in the **Verified domain** field, save, and select **Verify**.
-4. Follw the intructions in the dialogue to add a TXT record to your domain's DNS configuration.
+4. Follow the instructions in the dialog to add a TXT record to your domain's DNS configuration.
 5. Select **Verify** to validate that the TXT record has been successfully added.

 Once your TXT record has been validated, the Marketplace team will review your request and grant verification within 5 business days.

-#### Eligible domains
+**Eligible domains**

 Eligible domains meet the following criteria: